 Is swaddling safe for sleeping?

 For many years’ parents have swaddled their babies.
-In recent times medical opinion has been divided on the safety of this practise, due to a possible increased risk to SIDS and due to incorrect swaddling preventing normal hip development.
+In recent times medical opinion has been divided on the safety of this practice, due to a possible increased risk to SIDS and due to incorrect swaddling preventing normal hip development.

 Further research in this area needs to be clearer, to allow parents to make an informed decision.
 Some studies suggest that swaddling does lead to increased sleep tendencies and reduced crying, which is hugely positive and encouraging, as sleep deprivation and excessive crying can create other risk factors in a family with stressed parents finding it difficult to cope.
 (Franco, et al., 2005)